NiYuan224/draft-ni-wimse-ai-agent-identity/draft-ni-wimse-ai-agent-identity.md

 ## Attestation

 During the request and issuance of identity credentials, the proxy should gather attestation evidence from the operating system and hardware to verify the operational status of the agent.
-This information is used by a RATS Verifier (could be the server) to decide whether or not to issue the identity credential of an agent, whether it is a bootstrapping or a renewal request.
+This information is used by a RATS Verifier (could be the server) to support identity server's decision of whether or not to issue the identity credential of an agent, whether it is a bootstrapping or a renewal request.
 The structure and claims of this evidence may refer to the Entity Attestation Token (EAT) profile for Autonomous AI Agents {{I-D.draft-messous-eat-ai-01}}, which defines specialized claims for AI agent integrity, training provenance, and runtime authorization.

 # Identity Binding Extensions for WIMSE